 - Unqualified service people

 - Failure to fix the problem

-Filing a lawsuit in a faraway state is likely inconvenient at best, so find a good consumer protection lawyer there to discuss the legal issues involved in your situation and, if necessary, handle any court matters for you.
+Filing a lawsuit in a faraway state is inconvenient.
+So, find a consumer protection lawyer there to discuss the legal issues involved in your situation.
+If necessary, they may also handle any court matters for you.

 Disclaimer of Warranties

 In addition to arbitration, there is the issue of warranties.
 Generally, a warranty is a promise that the product is what it is supposed to be and will work the way it's intended to.

 These contract terms make it hard for a consumer to win an arbitration or a court case.
 Yet, winning is still possible for some claims.

 You could resolve your dispute through informal procedures the retailer has in place by: